DataDog/integrations-core/symantec_endpoint_protection/README.md

 [Symantec Endpoint Protection][5] is a client-server solution that protects laptops, desktops, and servers in your network against malware, risks, and vulnerabilities.
 Symantec Endpoint Protection combines virus protection with advanced threat protection to proactively secure your client computers against known and unknown threats, such as viruses, worms, Trojan horses, and adware.
 Symantec Endpoint Protection provides protection against even the most sophisticated attacks that evade traditional security measures, such as rootkits, zero-day attacks, and spyware that mutates.

-This integration enrich and ingests the following logs from Symantec Endpoint Protection:
+This integration enriches and ingests the following logs from Symantec Endpoint Protection:

-- Audit Logs: Record changes to policies such as Policy updates, Policy assignments, etc.
+- **Audit logs**: Record changes to policies such as policy updates, policy assignments, etc.
-- Risk Logs: Track and record potential security risks detected on endpoints, including malware, vulnerabilities, and suspicious activities.
+- **Risk logs**: Track and record potential security risks detected on endpoints, including malware, vulnerabilities, and suspicious activities.
-- Scan Logs: Record the results of antivirus scans, including detected malware, scan settings and user information.
+- **Scan logs**: Record the results of antivirus scans, including detected malware, scan settings and user information.
-- System Logs: Record all administrative activities, client activities, server activities and client_server activities.
+- **System logs**: Record all administrative activities, client activities, server activities and `client_server` activities.
-- Security Logs: Record security-related events including attacks, compliance and device control.
+- **Security logs**: Record security-related events, including attacks, compliance, and device control.
-- Application Control Logs: Record events related to application control, such as blocked or allowed applications.
+- **Application control logs**: Record events related to application control, such as blocked or allowed applications.
-- Traffic Logs: Record network traffic events, including incoming and outgoing connections, protocols, and ports.
+- **Traffic logs**: Record network traffic events, including incoming and outgoing connections, protocols, and ports.

-Visualize detailed insights into above mentioned logs with the out-of-the-box dashboards.
+You can also visualize detailed insights into the above-mentioned logs with the out-of-the-box dashboards.
+Once you've installed the integration, you can find the dashboards by searching for "symantec-endpoint-protection" in the dashboards list.

 ## Setup